 Great transport links

-Andover is popular among commuters, and it’s easy to see why.
+Andover is popular amongst commuters, and it’s easy to see why.
 To the south of the town, the A303 connects to the M3, and to the east the A34 leads to the M4, putting destinations such as Winchester, Basingstoke, Salisbury, Swindon, Reading and Southampton all within commuting distance.

-Andover’s train station boast great connections to the surrounding areas as well as London – you can reach Waterloo in just over an hour.
+Andover’s train station boasts great connections to the surrounding areas as well as to London – you can reach Waterloo in just over an hour.
 There are also good local bus services, a National Express coach station in the town centre, and the nearest airport is Southampton, a 35-minute drive away.